We look at the top reasons why you might benefit from paying with a credit card.

 In the UK, credit cards are regarded by many with a degree of suspicion as an easy way to get into debt.
-The recent UK Cards Association statistics show that debit cards still account for the overwhelming majority (77%) of our card spend.
+Figures from the UK Card Association show that debit cards still account for the overwhelming majority (71%) of our card spend.
 But does our commitment to debit mean we could be missing out on some less obvious benefits of credit cards?

-The figures from May 2016 show that during the month there were 937 million debit card transactions and 278 million credit card transactions in the UK.
+The latest figures out there show that during November 2016 there were 999 million debit card transactions and 290 million credit card transactions in the UK.
 That means that you are more than 3 times more likely to pay by a debit than a credit card.
 However, the picture changes slightly when you look at the sorts of purchases we’re making.
-Although we spend more in total on debit cards, the average transaction value is smaller — £40.01 compared to £54.45 on credit cards.
+Although we spend more in total on debit cards, the average transaction value is smaller — £40.07 compared to £55.03 on credit cards.

 Although we tend use credit cards for bigger purchases, using a credit card does not always mean that you are spending money you don’t have.
 Used responsibly, it can simply be seen as an alternative method of payment with its own benefits and drawbacks.